Do Go On - 369 - The Night Witches

 Who ate their veggies.

-Remember carrots make you see in the dark.
+Remember carrots make you see them.

 That's right.